This guide has been peer reviewed by the medical team at The Lowdown and the FSRH and is regularly reviewed as per both clinical content policies

 - The majority of women discontinuing hormonal contraception return to their normal menstrual cycles within 3 months

-- Evidence suggests it can take a while for fertility to return to those who have been using the contraceptive injection
+- Evidence suggests it can take a while for fertility to return for those who have been using the contraceptive injection

-- Contraception can mask underlying causes of fertility problems
+- Contraception can mask symptoms of underlying causes of fertility problems

 - Periods do not equal fertility, but irregular or problematic periods may indicate an underlying medical problem that could affect your ability to conceive

 Family planning: a phrase that conjures up the image of a 1950s housewife and her desire for 2.4 children with her darling husband living in an idyllic house in the country.
 Whilst this may inhabit the realms of truth, family planning and access to services supporting this are actually central to gender equality and women’s empowerment.
-It is defined by the World Health Organization as the process which allows “individuals and couples to anticipate and attain their desired number of children and the spacing and timing of their births.
-It is achieved through use of contraceptive methods and the treatment of involuntary infertility”, or put simply, controlling when pregnancy occurs.
+It is defined by the World Health Organization as the process which allows “people to attain their desired number of children, if any, and to determine the spacing of their pregnancies.
+It is achieved through use of contraceptive methods and the treatment of infertility”¹, or put simply, controlling when pregnancy occurs.
 The ability to determine whether or not to become pregnant, and how many children to have, has long been recognised as a human right.

 For many women not yet ready to start a family – and living in the harsh realities of the present day – this looks more like the active avoidance of pregnancy mixed with the occasional fear of missed pills, incorrect calculations of dates, and other mishaps where we may not have ‘planned’ things quite carefully enough!